 - 1 Medium Onion White, Yellow or Brown, Thinly sliced

 - Chopped Chives

 - Add all the ingredients for the sauce to the blender jug and blend until very smooth.
 Set aside.

-- Peel the potatoes and weigh them to get the peeled weight.
-Slice them finely using either a mandolin slicer or by hand, aiming to slice them thinly and evenly.
+- Peel the potatoes and slice them finely using either a mandolin slicer or by hand, aiming to slice them thinly and evenly.

 - Slice the onion finely.

 - Layer half the potatoes in a 9x13 oven safe dish* and then add all the onion in a layer on top of the potatoes.